Garett-Lubecki/Student_MVP/README.md

 'npm run server'

 6. Open your web browser and visit `http://localhost:8000` to access the Petfinder SPA or with live serer.
+Once on page, please zoom your page out to 75%.

 ## Usage